BatteriesCharge controllersHow to install a PV systemAddonsDIY

 Charge controller keeps your battery safe

 But what does a battery fear?
-From what a controller actually protects it?
+From what does a controller actually protect it?
 Well, a charge controller

-• prevents overcharging.
-If you charge the battery after it's full, it's temperature rises because it tries to accept more current that it is capable of.
-As a result, you have faster aging, decreased capacity and explosion in the worst case scenario.
+• Prevents overcharging.
+If you charge the battery after it's full, its temperature rises because it tries to accept more current than it is capable of.
+As a result, you have faster aging, decreased capacity and explosion in the worst-case scenario.

 Solar controllers handle the voltage of panels differently.
 PWM (pulse-width modulation) controller simply brings it down to the level of the battery.
 MPPT (maximum power point tracking) controller, on the other hand, uses extra voltage of the panels and turns it into electricity.